Drawing and Painting

 M.F.A. in Studio Art with a Concentration in Drawing and Painting

-The M.F.A. program integrates creative research, contemporary theory, and practice culminating in a thesis exhibition.
+The M.F.A. concentration integrates creative research, contemporary theory, and practice culminating in a thesis exhibition.
 Please visit the Studio Art M.F.A. web page.

 Drawing and Painting Minor

-The Drawing and Painting minor listed in the UNT 2020-21 Catalog is designed to encourage students from all areas of the university to explore working in this art form.
+The Drawing and Painting minor listed in the current UNT Catalog is designed to encourage students from all areas of the university to explore working in this art form.

 Contact Information

-Currently enrolled undergraduate students: Contact the CVAD advisor listed for the first letter of your last name on the CVAD Advising webpage.
+Currently enrolled undergraduate students: Contact a CVAD advisor on the CVAD Advising webpage.

 Department of Studio Art: 940-369-7671 | cvad.studio@unt.edu | Art Building, Room 230